-If language is to have any discernible meaning at all, it is not possible to have both an eternal “son,” and an eternal “father,” for in the nature of the case, a “Father” is always perceived to be anterior (prior to) to his “son,” and a “son” subsequent to his “father.”
+If language is to have any discernible meaning at all, it is not possible to have both an eternal son and an eternal father.
+The language demands that a Father always precedes his son and a son is subsequent to his father.

-The dogma of “eternal generation” paved the way for the Arian view — though it would be unfair to equate modern denominationalists with the total Arian theological package.
+The dogma of eternal generation paved the way for the Arian view that Christ was created — though it would be unfair to equate modern denominationalists with the total Arian theological package.

 Begotten Is Not Eternal

-If it is the case that the Second Person of the Godhead was “begotten,” he is not “eternal God,” for eternality is an intrinsic quality of deity; God is from “everlasting to everlasting” (Psalm 90:2).
+If it is the case that the Second Person of the Godhead was begotten, he is not eternal God, for eternality is an intrinsic quality of deity.
+God is from “everlasting to everlasting” (Psa.
+90:2).

-If a doctrine, by necessary implication, negates the deity of Jesus Christ, can one be considered faithful who espouses it?
+So here is a very important implication.
+If a doctrine by necessary implication negates the deity of Jesus Christ can one be considered faithful who espouses it?

-Advocates of the “eternal Son” dogma are forced to resort to some of the most discombobulated jargon to explain their position.
+Advocates of the eternal Sonship dogma are forced to resort to some of the most discombobulated jargon to explain their position.
 One writer says:

 “If God is the perfect Mind, action of the same nature with this will enter into his self-consciousness also.
 He too will reproduce himself in thought, and recognize the reproduction as identical with the Mind that thought it forth” (W. Clarke, 173).